 For Patients & Caregivers

-Although Chinese asparagus has been used in traditional Chinese medicine for centuries, evidence of its effectiveness against cancer, hepatitis, or any other disease is lacking.
+Although Chinese asparagus has been used in traditional Chinese medicine for various conditions, human studies have not been conducted.

 Scientists are not sure how Chinese asparagus works, since little research has been performed on this botanical.
-In the laboratory setting, a Chinese asparagus extract has been shown to slow the growth of isolated leukemia and lung cancer cells, as well as protect liver cells from alcohol toxicity.
-However, it is not known whether these effects occur in the human body, and more research is needed to evaluate its safety and effectiveness.
+In the laboratory setting, Chinese asparagus extracts slowed the growth of isolated lung cancer cells, and protected liver cells from alcohol toxicity.
+Animal studies suggest it may help reduce airway inflammation.
+However, it is not known whether these effects could occur in the human body, and more research is needed to evaluate its safety and effectiveness.

-Limited laboratory research shows some activity against isolated leukemia and lung cancer cell lines.
+Limited laboratory research shows some activity against isolated lung cancer cell lines.
 Human data are needed.

 Limited laboratory research shows a protective effect against alcohol toxicity in isolated liver cells.
 Human studies have not been conducted.